 Many environmentalists talk about reducing our our carbon emissions.
 Is that important?

 It is only one of many environmental threats we face, but yes reducing carbon emissions is important!
 That is why we support both removal of carbon from the atmosphere as well as a carbon fee on consumption of it.
-We believe attributing the hidden costs of burning fossil fuels more directly to the consumer’s use of them will influence an individual’s decisions, not only on how much and what they consume, but more importantly on the number of children they have.
-Smaller families can help heal our planet’s multiple environmental problems faster and less expensively than any other green policies.
 The challenge is fossil fuel runs over 80% of our current economy and increasing fees on fossil fuel use will increase the costs of all the goods and services that people use on a daily basis.
+We believe attributing the hidden costs of burning fossil fuels more directly to the consumer’s use of them will influence an individual’s decisions, not only on how much and what they consume, but as importantly on the number of children they have.
+Studies have shown smaller families can actually heal our planet’s multiple environmental problems faster and less expensively than any other green policies.

-Based on current world affluence or wealth times the number of people on the earth, measurements indicate humans as a species are far exceeding earth’s ability to provide us the necessary resources without adverse effects to all living creatures.
+Based on current world affluence or wealth times the number of people on the earth, measurements indicate humans as a species are far exceeding earth’s ability to provide us the necessary resources without adverse effects to ourselves and all living creatures.
 In fact we would need to reduce global wealth and economic activity by approximately half of where it is today if we are going to live sustainably and allow for the abundance and diversity of life to flourish.
-Getting people to reduce their wealth voluntarily to a sustainable level is not happening.
-In fact world bank data cites a 4% average annual growth of the world economy (GDP) since 1961, so we must be honest and address this reality, and be open to alternative paths and solutions that value human and planetary health and help us achieve long term sustainability.
+Getting people to reduce their wealth voluntarily to a sustainable level is not happening and has not happened.
+In fact world bank data cites a 3.5% average annual growth of the world economy (GDP) since 1961, so we must recognize the obstacles, be honest and address this reality, and be open to alternative paths and solutions that value human and planetary health and help us achieve long term sustainability.

 Can technology save us?